dotnet/arcade/Documentation/OneLocBuild.md

     CreatePr: false
 ```
 3. Run the pipeline you want to use OneLocBuild on your test branch.
-4. Send the test run of that pipeline to Cristiano Suzuki and ask for an LCL package.
+4. Open a ticket with the localization team using
+   [this template](https://ceapex.visualstudio.com/CEINTL/_workitems/create/Loc%20Request).
+Include the link to the
+   test build you've done.
-5. Cristiano will generate an LCL package for you and send you its name.
+5. The loc team will generate an LCL package for you and send you its name.
 It will be something like
    `LCL-JUNO-PROD-YOURREPO`.
-6. Change your YAML (subbing `'LCL-JUNO-PROD-YOURREPO'` with the package ID  Cristiano gave you) to:
+6. Change your YAML (subbing `'LCL-JUNO-PROD-YOURREPO'` with the package ID given to you) to:
 ```yaml
 - template: /eng/common/templates/job/onelocbuild.yml
   parameters:
     LclSource: lclFilesfromPackage
     LclPackageId: 'LCL-JUNO-PROD-YOURREPO'
 ```
-7. Merge the changes to your main branch and then let Cristiano know to re-target the package to your main branch.
+7. Merge the changes to your main branch and then let open a
+   [repo modification ticket](https://ceapex.visualstudio.com/CEINTL/_workitems/create/Loc%20Request) with the loc team
+   to let them know to retarget the branch.

 *Note: as of 12 May 2021, if your repository is mirrored to internal with Maestro, you will also need to keep*
 *`CreatePr: false` in your YAML.
 Currently, OneLocBuild does not support our scenario, so PRs are being made*